Hz-Lin/codam2019/netwhat/readme.md

 **IP**
 The *Internet Protocol(IP)* is an Internet-layer (aka a network-layer ot layer 2) protocol.

+**IP address**
+An IP address (Internet Protocol address) is a numeric label assigned to a device that is connected to a computer network that uses Internet.
+It has two main functions:
+- host/network identification
+- location addressing

 **IPv4**
 IPv4 uses 32-bit addresses, and they are usually expressed as 4 base-10 numbers (0-255) separated by periods.
 This address is broken into two components: